kamuju25/opentelemetry-microservices-k8s/01-project-overview/project-introduction-and-architecture-overview.md

   - **Docker Compose Setup** – Understand how to run and manage multi-container applications using Docker Compose.
   - **Kubernetes Orchestration** – Learn how to deploy, scale, and manage containerized applications using Kubernetes.
   - **Infrastructure as Code (IaC) with Terraform** – Automate infrastructure provisioning and management using Terraform.

+### As shown in the architecture diagram, the OpenTelemetry (OTEL) applications are developed across various languages.
+We will focus on three specific microservices:

+  - Product Catalog (Go)
+  - Ad (Java)
+  - Recommendation (Python).